Guardrails to ensure Chatbots remain Safe and Accurate

 """

-# Create remediation prompt
+# Build the remediation prompt

 remediation_prompt = f"""You are a customer service agent.
 Your task is to fix a response that failed some guardrails.